yenonn/skywalker/README.md

 * There are types of executors to run function, namely `executor.DefaultExecutor`, `executor.WorkflowExecutor`, `executor.ActivePassiveExecutor`, and `executor.ActivePassiveWorkflowExecutor`.
 * `schedule` defines that interval of function executor, and it is scheduled in `@every` syntax at certain second `s`, minute `m` and hour `h`
 * `enabled` is a toggle to enable and disable a function from scheduled and execute.
+* There are services that you need to know, e.g. `chronomaster` service at port `5050`.
+You can port forward the service and tap in a web GUI.
+* From here, you can `start`, `stop` and `reload` the `chronomaster` service.
+* Function codes is updated by updating its configmap. `skywalker-executor` and `skywalker-chronomaster` will automatically updated by a sidecar `reloader`.
+However, there are chances after some schedule updates, you need to `reload` the config from the chronomaster GUI.
 ## Contributors
 This projects exists thanks to all the people who contributed.
 <a href="https://github.com/yenonn/skywalker/contributors">here</a>